ogabekiy/Ogabekiy/README.md

 # Hi there, I'm Og'abek 👋

 ## About Me
-- 💻 I’m a developer passionate about NestJS,Node JS and React (Next JS).
+- 💻 I’m a Full-Stack developer passionate about NestJS,Node JS and React (Next JS).
 - 🌱 Currently looking for a role.
 - 🚀 Working on: different projects.